dacely-cloud/toiljs/TYPESCRIPT_LAW.md

 ### 1.1.19 Intermediate Alias Assignments Forbidden

 Intermediate assignments for the sole purpose of shortening property access are forbidden.
 Writing `const c = this.#cache` or `const cache = this.#cache` just to avoid typing `this.#cache` multiple times is lazy, obscures mutation targets, and breaks traceability.
-When you see `c.transaction.version = version`, you must hunt backwards to discover what `c` refers to.
-When you see `this.#cache.transaction.version = version`, the mutation target is immediately obvious.
+When you see `c.order.revision = revision`, you must hunt backwards to discover what `c` refers to.
+When you see `this.#cache.order.revision = revision`, the mutation target is immediately obvious.

 The only valid reasons for intermediate assignment are: passing the value to a function, destructuring for multiple reads (not writes), or when the property access itself is computationally expensive and profiling proves it.